MicrosoftDocs/minecraft-creator/creator/Documents/ScriptingIntroduction.md

 ```

 I hope you can see from this block of code how storing values inside variables, such as playerDimension and playerLocation, greatly helps with reuse of values and conciseness of code.

 And that's it!
 We have implemented our script that spawns foxes in the Overworld, hoglins in the Nether, and wolves in every other dimension!
-(Hint: the only other dimension is the End).
+(Spoiler alert: the only other dimension is the End).

 Here is how your whole script should look by the end (no pun intended):